JMGillum/melt-calculator/README.md

 `python3 main.py` or `python main.py`

 pass `--help` as a command line argument to get a list of supported arguments.

-If you would like to add your own coin data, see README.md in the coins directory

-See purchases.py if you would like to add your own personal collection data
-    collectionReport.py can be run to provide a report on your collection.

 ## Customization